radiomicsgroup/dMRIMC/README.md

 mkdir -v fitting
 ```

-With all the aforementioned ingredients at hand we can now run the fitting script:
+With all the aforementioned ingredients at hand we can now run the fitting script using the `mri2micro_dictml.py` script:

 ```
 python mri2micro_dictml.py \